digital-asset/daml/daml-lf/spec/transaction.rst

 The message ``canton_data`` is considered as opaque blob by this specification.
-A conforming consumer must accept the message whatever the contain of this field is.
+A conforming consumer must accept the message whatever the content of this field is.

-Additionally a conforming consumer must reject any message such there exists some party identifiers repeated in the concatenation of ``non_maintainer_signatories``, ``non_signatory_stakeholders``, and ``contract_key_with_maintainers.maintainers`` if ``contract_key_with_maintainers`` is present.
+Additionally, a conforming consumer must reject any message such that there exists a party identifiers repeated in the concatenation of ``non_maintainer_signatories``, ``non_signatory_stakeholders``, and ``contract_key_with_maintainers.maintainers`` if ``contract_key_with_maintainers`` is present.